pmsipilot/esdoc-test-plugin/README.md

 ~~~

 Annotation are written next to the language with the following format: `js[[#name[=value]]...]`.
 If the annotation has no
-value, it's default value will be `true`.
+value, its default value will be `true`.

 The `path` and `assert` configuration directives can be overridden at the test level using annotations.
 You can also use
 the `skip` annotation to mark a test as skipped.